-0621B: The proposer of 621B believes the modification is fully compliant with the Commission Regulation (EU) 2017/460, of 16 March 2017, establishing a network code on harmonised transmission tariff structures for gas.
+0621B: The proposer of 0621B believes the Modification is fully compliant with the Commission Regulation (EU) 2017/460, of 16 March 2017, establishing a network code on harmonised transmission tariff structures for gas.
 One area that may benefit from further clarification is Article 4(3), Transmission and non-transmission services and tariffs.

 The default position is that the transmission services revenue shall be recovered by capacity based tariffs but “as an exception” and subject to the approval of the national regulatory authority, a part of the transmission service may be recovered by (a) flow based charge; or (b) complementary revenue recovery charge (being identified as “commodity based transmission tariffs”) provided that they meet the requirements contained in Article 4(3)(b), summarised below: